Two simple models derived from a quantum-mechanical particle on an elliptical path: Rayleigh-Ritz method

 We followed a brute-force procedure consisting of obtaining the roots of the secular determinant $\left| \mathbf{H}-W\mathbf{S}\right| $ where the elements of the $N\times N$ matrices $\mathbf{H}$ and $\mathbf{S}$ are given by\cite{P68,F24}

 Tables \ref{RRM(+,+)}, \ref{RRM(+,-)}, \ref{RRM(-,-)} and \ref{RRM(-,+)} show the rate of convergence of the RRM eigenvalues for $\xi =1$ in terms of the dimension $N$ of the secular determinant\cite{P68,F24}.
 If we order the eigenvalues $E_{n}$ in such a way that $E_{n+1}>E_{n}$, we appreciate that the states with $n>0$ are two-fold degenerate within the accuracy of present calculation (10 digits).
 The two states that share the eigenvalue $E_{2n}$ have symmetries $(+,+)$ and $(-,+)$, while those that share $E_{2n+1}$ have symmetries $(+,-)$ and $(-,-)$.
-Besides, the RRM eigenvalues of those four tables suggest that
+Besides, those four tables suggest that the eigenvalues of the model can be written

+in analogy to the particle on a circular path.
+This type of spectrum is reasonable in the case of the circumference because it exhibits a symmetry axis $C_{\infty }$ but one does not expect it in a model associated to an ellipse with symmetry axes $C_{2}$.

 Figure~\ref{Fig:PT} shows the RRM eigenvalues and the PT ones given by equations (\ref{eq:E_n_PT}) and (\ref{eq:E_n_PT_2}) with $n=1,2,3,4$ for $ -0.5\leq \xi \leq 0.5$.
 We appreciate that the accuracy of PT decreases with $n$ and that equation (\ref{eq:E_n_PT_2}) provides a noticeably improvement over (\ref{eq:E_n_PT}).